jmespath/jmespath.site/docs/proposals/raw-string-literals.rst

 =============

-A raw string literal is value that begins and ends with a single quote, does not interpret escape characters other than ``\'``, and allows single quotes may be escaped with to avoid delimiter collision.
+A raw string literal is value that begins and ends with a single quote, does not interpret escape characters, and may contain escaped single quotes to avoid delimiter collision.

 Examples